SEND choosing and applying for secondary school

 Most schools will also be happy to arrange a meeting with the SENCO before you apply for a place, so you can discuss your child’s needs and how the school would meet them.

-If your young person has an Education, Health and Care Plan and you are unsure if a particular school is suitable for them, you can talk to your named EHCP coordinator
+If your young person has an EHC plan and you are unsure if a particular school is suitable for them, you can talk to your named EHCP coordinator.

 View a list of mainstream schools in the borough